J.D./LL.M. London Program

 London School of Economics

-It should be noted that the ABA does not permit Columbia to grant students academic credit for non-law courses.
+It should be noted that Columbia Law School does not grant students academic credit for non-law courses.
 Therefore, all selections must be from one of the various law departments at the University of London.

 For SOAS, King's and UCL the LL.M. program is one year (12 months) in duration and is operated on a trimester system.
 The first trimester begins in late September or early October and ends in mid-December; the second session is from early to mid-January through the end of March; and the third trimester is from the end of April through mid-June.
 The written examinations take place from mid-August through mid-September.
 Therefore participating students are not eligible to take the bar exam at the end of July, but have to do so in February following graduation.